JohnEsleyer/AgroScan/README.md

 In development

 # Plans
-I plan to use Flutter framework and implement a classification model with TensorFlow Lite
+I plan to use Flutter framework and implement an existing classification model with TensorFlow Lite

 # References
 Papers: